lorebooks-wiki/homepage/src/legal/tos.md

 ## Policy updates

-When we are implementing any policy changes for this service, you'll be notified through
+When we are implementing any policy changes for this service, you'll be notified through your email address on file with us.

 ## Reporting abusive content and behavior

-For reporting abusive content and subdomains, please email `abuse@recaptime.dev`, wihout email attachments, and include any proof that the content or subdomain in question is abusive.
-You can also use [this form]
+For reporting abusive content and subdomains (including abusive behavior), please email `abuse@recaptime.dev`, with email attachments (or as a file link in cloud services to minimize email size), and include any proof that the content or subdomain in question is abusive.

-For reporting abusive behavior (including violations of the Community Code of Conduct), you can reach us at `squad@crew.recaptime.dev` or [contact a squad member directly].

 ## Attribution